Skip to content

 if self.scale:

-encoded_data = encoded_data / max(len(encoded_data) - 1, 1)
+encoded_data_np = encoded_data_np / max(len(encoded_data_np) - 1, 1)

-return encoded_data
+return encoded_data_np.astype(self.dtype)

 *,